-In the part Summary overviews of limit values exceedances according to the Government Order No. 597/2006 Coll., as amended, and maximum values of air pollution characteristics at localities of the Czech Republic in 2011 stations and values for those pollutants whose limit values are set by the above Government Order are presented.
-The stations at which the limit values were exceeded have dark grey background and the data are printed in bold type.
+In the part Summary overviews of limit values exceedances and maximum values of air pollution characteristics at localities of the Czech Republic in 2014 stations and values for those pollutants whose limit values are set by the above Government Order are presented.
+The stations at which the limit values including the margin of tolerance were exceeded have dark grey background and the data are printed in bold type.
 Stations at which the limit values were exceeded have light grey background.